 New Financial Reporting for Pensions

 Beginning with our financial statements as of June 30, 2015, we implemented Governmental Accounting Standards Board Statement No. 68 (GASB 68), Accounting and Financial Reporting for Pensions.
 The purpose of this reporting requirement is to improve the decision-making usefulness of information in financial reports and enhance its value for assessing accountability and inter-period equity by requiring recognition of the entire net pension liability and a more comprehensive measure of pension expense.

 As of June 30, 2017, we reported a net pension liability of $167.1 million.
 This calculation was prepared using the MCERA GASB 67/68 Report as of June 30, 2016, issued in November 2016.
 This report contained the most current Marin County Employees’ Retirement Association (MCERA) GASB 67/68 information as of the audit opinion date of September 28, 2017.
 Since that time, MCERA issued its GASB 67/68 Report as of June 30, 2017.
 That report presents our net pension liability at $120.6 million as of the report date.
 Read the City’s financial reports as of June 30, 2017.

 Recently, the pension funding plan absorbed two significant changes: Demographics show people living longer, which when plugged into a long-term funding plan, increases costs.
 Also, the plan assumptions for investment returns have been reduced from 7.25 percent to 7.00 percent.
 The inflation assumption is 2.75 percent.
-The impact of these cost increases is fully incorporated in our annual budget.
+The impact of these changes are fully incorporated in the City's annual budget.